wkeeling/selenium-wire/README.rst

 Waiting
 -------

 When you ask for captured requests using ``driver.requests`` or ``driver.last_request`` you have to be sure that the requests you're interested in have actually been captured.
-If your test asks too soon, then you may find that the request is not yet present, or it is present but it has no associated response.
+If you ask too soon, then you may find that the request is not yet present, or it is present but it has no associated response.

 Selenium Wire provides ``driver.wait_for_request()`` for this purpose.
-This method takes the path (or part of the path) and will wait for a request with that path to fully complete.
+This method takes a path (actually any part of the full URL) and will wait for a request with this path before continuing.
 For example, to wait for an AJAX request to return after a button is clicked:

 .. code:: python